Welcome to the Oregon BIRCWH

 The Office of Research on Women's Health (ORWH), in the Director's Office of the National Institutes of Health (NIH), established the BIRCWH Program in 2002 to advance mentored research career development of junior faculty who will be engaged in interdisciplinary basic, behavioral, clinical, or health services research in women's health.
 The Oregon BIRCWH program is dedicated to training tomorrow's leaders in women's health research.

-This conference is designed to ignite cross-institution, multidisciplinary research partnerships within the Portland area and the greater state of Oregon.
+This full-day in-person conference is designed to ignite cross-institution, multidisciplinary research partnerships within the Portland area and the greater state of Oregon.
 Previous conferences have been incredibly successful in developing new partnerships that have progressed to grant proposals, funding, and research.
+The conference takes place during OHSU Research Week to both highlight the BIRCWH and WRHR programs and their roles within the OHSU community, but also to give greater visibility to women’s health and sex/gender differences research on the OHSU campus.

 We use several innovative approaches to help investigators learn about other institutions and investigators to promote new collaborations: